 The April 20, 2013 benefit was specifically for our "Senuyaa" Initiative.

 (Senuyaa means Purify in the Malinke language)

-Thank you to Jesus Ayala and Matt Cunliffe (who was our intern project manager last year).
+Our endless thank you to Jesus Ayala and Matt Cunliffe (who worked with us as an intern project manager).
 Jesus and Matt won the Projects for Peace Grant at Lake Forest College offered by the Davis Foundation.
-This grant helped us kick off our Senuyaa Initiative "Purify" BioSand Water Filter Project and funded 60% of the project this summer.
+This grant helped us kick off our Senuyaa Initiative "Purify" BioSand Water Filter Project and funded 60% of the project last summer.

 Our Benkadi Project continues to support communities in Guinea, West Africa.
-Highlights from this year include; installation of a solar panel in a suburban community outside of Conakry; paying for medical services; and ongoing construction of a youth center.
+Highlights from this year include; making 64 biosand water filters for families out side of Conakry; paying for medical services; and continued school and emergency medical support for individuals.